aroberge/ideas/docs/html/_sources/index.rst.txt

 .. warning::

-    As of August 18 2026, I've started updating this project after a 4 year hiatus.
+    As of August 18 2026, I've started updating this project after a 4 year-long hiatus.
     The version that can be installed via pypi (using pip) has not been updated yet.

 `Code on Github <https://github.com/aroberge/ideas>`_